I ate some chocolate chip cookies for dinner, so I figured now is the time for real food.

 Heat the coconut oil in a large skillet over medium high heat.
 Saute the garlic and ginger until fragrant.
 Add the carrots and bell pepper.
 Cook until the pepper and carrots are softened, approximately 2-3 minutes

-Add the rice, edamame and carrots, kimchi, and soy sauce.
+Add the rice, edamame, kimchi, and soy sauce.
 Stir-fry for a few minutes or until everything is warmed and sizzling.
 Make a well in the center and add the eggs.
 Scramble the eggs in the center of the pan and then mix them throughout the rice.

 Serve with chili paste, sesame oil, sesame seeds, green onions, or cilantro.
 Ya know, whatever you want.
 EAT